benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-12-18-a-bunch-of-sets.md

 ### Equivalence

-When are two sets $A$ and $B$ the same?
-Again, there is an answer that works for all three target classes: the two sets should be in a mutual inclusion relation, i.e., $A$ should be a subset of $B$, and $B$ a subset of $A$.
+When are two sets `A` and `B` the same?
+Again, there is an answer that works for all three target classes: the two sets should be in a mutual inclusion relation, i.e., `A` should be a subset of `B`, and `B` a subset of `A`.
 However, invoking `subset?` twice seems slightly redundant, since in the worst case, this amounts to performing every comparison twice.
 Using the `compare_with?` method defined above, we can more simply write the following code:

 ```ruby
 def equivalent?(other)